🤙🏽 About Me

 Buenrostro Lab

-Advised by Dr. Jason Buenrostro and Dr. Patrick Griffin, I am engineering a cost-effective, high-throughput single-cell methylation sequencing assay.
+Advised by Dr. Jason Buenrostro and Dr. Patrick Griffin, I am developing next-generation single-cell omics tools to study regulatory mechanisms governing immune cell states and fates in aging.

 Synthetic Immunity Lab